-The Frame Delay for a Service Frame is defined as the time elapsed from reception at the ingress UNI of the first bit of the ingress Service Frame until the transmission of the last bit of the Service Frame at the egress UNI.
-This delay is illustrated in Figure 5.
-Note that this definition of Frame Delay for a Service Frame is the one-way11 delay that includes the delays encountered as a result of transmission across the ingress and egress UNIs as well as that introduced by the MEN.
+The One-way Frame Delay for an egress Service Frame at a given UNI in the EVC is defined as the time elapsed from the reception at the ingress UNI of the first bit of the corresponding ingress Service Frame until the transmission of the last bit of the Service Frame at the given UNI.
+This delay definition is illustrated in Figure 5.